Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There are also Miffy and Snoopy specialty stores

-Bought Kawagoe rice crackers and brown sugar sweet potato sticks at a roadside souvenir shop
+Bought Kawagoe rice crackers and brown sugar sweet potato sticks at the roadside souvenir shop

 The seafood is delicious; the original flavor is quite firm.
 The brown sugar sweet potato sticks are like Taiwan’s brown sugar sweet potato chips but in stick form.

-After finishing, it was nearly 14:00, and I was really hungry and tired.
+After finishing the tour, it was nearly 14:00, and I was really hungry and tired.

-Walk up to the second-floor café in a historic building, grab a quick bite, then continue on.
+Walk to a second-floor café in a historic building, grab a quick bite, then continue on.

-If it weren’t for being too hungry and it being late, I would have wanted to queue for soba noodles.
+If I weren’t so hungry and it wasn’t so late, I would have wanted to queue for soba noodles.

 After eating, walk out to the terrace to take photos:

-Here you can get a bird’s-eye view of Ichibangai Shopping Street, which is very beautiful:
+Here you can get a bird’s-eye view of Ichibangai shopping street, very beautiful:

-The terrace here is a public area and can be accessed without any purchase.
+The terrace is a public area and can be accessed without any purchase.

-Continue strolling through the Little Edo shopping street to the Time Bell Tower.
+Continue strolling through the Koedo shopping street to the Toki no Kane (Time Bell Tower).

-Bought takoyaki senbei from a nearby vendor as a snack.
+Bought takoyaki rice crackers from a nearby stall as a snack.

 Taisho Romantic Dream Street (Shopping Street)